How to Start a Tech Company in Hong Kong: A Beginner’s Guide

 Now that you've founded your company and established your online presence, it's time to get down to business.
 You must keep the following things in mind:

-• Create a slide show: This is a PowerPoint presentation of about 10-20 slides that explains why your company is brilliant.
+Create a slide show: This is a PowerPoint presentation of about 10-20 slides that explain why your company is brilliant.
 Google examples of companies such as Airbnb, Uber, and Facebook.

 #10 Start Pitching!